BhaveshNikam09/Diamond_Price_Prediction/README.md

-# this is my first Project
+## This is a intruction guide for My Project
 # creating the conda enviroment
 ```
 conda create -p venv python=3.8